PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-05 15:49:13
+Last updated: 2024-04-05 15:49:46
-Random Quote: Dreams change.
-Other things become important. -
+Random Quote: If you think this has a happy ending, you haven't been paying attention.  -  Ramsay Bolton